desci-labs/nodes/nodes-lib/README.md

 These imports automatically create components for attaching metadata, in addition to creating the files in the drive.
 - `uploadPdfFromUrl`: let the backend get a PDF from URL and add it to the drive.
 - `uploadGithubRepoFromUrl`: let the backend download a snapshot of the repo and add it to the drive.
+- `addExternalUnixFsTree`: upload the structure of an external UnixFS tree to the drive, without the actual files.
+They can then be resolved through regular IPFS means, but the file structure can be browsed in the node.

 #### Publishing
 Until a publish operation has been run, the entire content of a node is private.